 CREDIT: Food decision picture via Shutterstock

-Laibson discussed his work this week at the annual meeting of the American Association for the Advancement of Science in Boston.
+Mattson discussed his work here at the American Association of the Advancement of Science annual meeting.

 In a study published last year in the International Journal of Obesity, Mattson and colleagues found caloric restriction reduced cancer risk factors among overweight women who had a family history of breast cancer.
 Women who ate 25 percent fewer calories than needed to sustain their weight for six months had reduced levels of hormones and inflammation associated with breast cancer risk.

 In a 2007 study, Mattson and colleagues placed 10 overweight participants with asthma on a calorie-restricted diet of 500 to 600 calories every other day.
 On the days they weren't dieting, particpants ate as they pleased.
 After eight weeks, participants said they were able breathe more easily, and had better control of their asthma symptoms compared with the beginning of the study, Mattson said.

 Research on animals also suggests caloric restriction reduces neurological damage after a stroke, but only on young or middle-aged animals.
 Older animals do not appear to benefit, indicating that caloric restriction may offer stroke benefits only at certain points in life, Mattson said.